Every young person is different. We need to get to know them to support them effectively.

 Our Planning Tool relates to the Diversity Wheel.
 This tool captures relevant information about a young person, including their strengths and support needs as well as strategies and adjustments.

-The observations and examples column is for you to record exactly what you see or hear the child doing.
+The observations and examples column is for you to record exactly what you see or hear the young person doing.
 Examples:

 - how do they communicate?